mxstn/mxstn.github.io/_pages/about.md

 My current homebase is Innsbruck, Tyrol.

 I hold a MSc in mathematics from the Technical University of Munich (TUM).
 Currently, I am finishing a Dr. rer. nat.
-(PhD) in mathematics at TUM ([with C. Kuehn; multiscale and stochastic dynamics](https://multiscale.systems)).
-To get a glimpse of my mathematical research you can check out [my paper "the hyperbolic umbilic singularity in fast-slow systems"](https://iopscience.iop.org/article/10.1088/1361-6544/ad6bde).
+(PhD) in mathematics at TUM, [my supervisor is C. Kuehn; multiscale and stochastic dynamics](https://multiscale.systems).
+To get a glimpse of my mathematical research check out [my paper "the hyperbolic umbilic singularity in fast-slow systems"](https://iopscience.iop.org/article/10.1088/1361-6544/ad6bde).

 You can reach me via [5-letter-blog-title][at]icloud.com